Peddi: Development

-In November 2022, where Ram Charan confirmed his collaboration with Buchi Babu Sana for his next film.
-It was to be produced by Venkata Satish Kilaru's Vriddhi Cinemas and Sukumar Writings, Mythri Movie Makers to be the distributors.
-The film crew and actors who were playing pivotal characters in the film were announced through individual publicity posters shared through the social media handles of the production house.
-Accordingly, R. Rathnavelu as the cinematographer whereas Jagapathi Babu and Divyenndu as a part of the film's cast.
-Vijay Sethupathi declined the role offered, as he preferred to play diverse in subsequent films rather than reprising a father figure again as he did in Buchi Babu Sana's Uppena (2021).
-In January 2024, A. R. Rahman was brought onboard to compose the background score and music to the film.
-The production house scheduled auditions in Vizianagaram, Salur, Srikakulam and Visakhapatnam to rope in additional actors.
-Jahnavi Kapoor was announced as the female lead on March 6, 2024.
-The film was launched under the working title RC16 on March 20, 2024 by Chiranjeevi in Hyderabad.
-The film was called out as a "rural, emotional and rustic journey" for the audience.
-Charan underwent physical transformation for his role under fitness coach Shivoham Bhatt.
-He learnt the Vizianagaram dialect for his role.
+In late-November 2022, Ram Charan confirmed his collaboration with Buchi Babu Sana for his next film.
+It was produced by Vriddhi Cinemas and Sukumar Writings, with Mythri Movie Makers serving as distributors.
+The film's crew and actors who were playing pivotal characters in the film were announced through individual publicity posters.
+Accordingly, R. Rathnavelu was announced as the cinematographer.
+In January 2024, A. R. Rahman was brought on board to compose the background score and music to the film.
+The production house scheduled auditions across Vizianagaram, Salur, Srikakulam, and Visakhapatnam to rope in additional talent.
+The project was officially launched by Chiranjeevi on 20 March 2024 under the working title RC16, described as a "rural, emotional and rustic journey."
+Charan underwent a physical transformation under fitness coach Shivoham Bhatt, and learned the Vizianagaram dialect for his role.